 We teach our students to adopt an entrepreneurial attitude, and to actively search out opportunities and challenges that will take them off the beaten track.
 In the bachelorprogrammes we do this with our own educational model: the Twente Education Model (TOM).

 With TOM we help students to:

 ... be 'T-shaped'

 Our students are strong within their respective discipline, but are also able to utilise their knowledge in a broader context, in partnership with other disciplines and in wider society.

 The Twente Educational Model is a response to many of the challenges that higher education faces.
 Our ever-changing society requires different knowledge and skills than before.
 Many of the professions that people have today did not even exist twenty years ago.
 There is also no way of predicting what our students will be doing twenty years from now.
-We do know that flexibility will be required: our students will probably work in a more complex and rapidly changing environment and their jobs will be less secure and less permanent than today’s jobs.
-That is why we want to educate students to become entrepreneurial “T-shaped professionals.”
+We do know that flexibility will be required: our students will probably work in a more complex and rapidly changing environment, and their jobs will be less secure and less permanent than today’s jobs.
+That is why we want to educate students to become entrepreneurial 'T-shaped professionals'.
 They know all the ins and outs of their field of study and can contribute to its development.
-They are also capable of venturing off the beaten path and applying their knowledge in a broader context, in collaboration with other disciplines and with society.
+They are also capable of venturing off the beaten path and applying their knowledge in a broader context, in collaboration with other disciplines and society.

 Our students take responsibility for their own development.
 Our education is designed to actively promote students’ intrinsic motivation.